JETSCAPE/SummerSchool2021/Jul22_Transport/README.md

  - Understand SMASH outputs: particles and collision history
  - Physics project: Life and death of rho-resonance

-To begin add your name to the [table](https://docs.google.com/spreadsheets/d/e/2PACX-1vTo_TeWIkXPCh4PBpLBNZac_pkB6pao6ynenWf2RNMZDHjeT4O1Mg3xBPx6nkitxthQq7GRothvNjCC/pubhtml) to mark your progress.
+**To begin** add your name to the [table](https://docs.google.com/spreadsheets/d/e/2PACX-1vTo_TeWIkXPCh4PBpLBNZac_pkB6pao6ynenWf2RNMZDHjeT4O1Mg3xBPx6nkitxthQq7GRothvNjCC/pubhtml) to mark your progress.
 Then follow the steps below.

-It would be great if you perform step 1. in advance, because compilation of SMASH library takes around 5 minutes, compilation of JetScape with SMASH takes around 7 minutes, running and getting 10 events takes around 7 minutes = around 20 minutes total.
+It would be great if you **perform step 1. in advance**, because compilation of SMASH library takes around 5 minutes, compilation of JetScape with SMASH takes around 7 minutes, running and getting 10 events takes around 7 minutes = around 20 minutes total.